 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-One of the oldest known renewal festival traditions comes from ancient Persia.
-Modern-day Iranians and others celebrate Sizdah Bedar on the 13th day of the Persian Naw-Ruz or New Year, which (because of the lunar calendar) usually falls sometime around April 1st.
+One of the oldest known renewal festival traditions came from ancient Persia.
+Modern-day Iranians and others still celebrate Sizdah Bedar on the 13th day of the Persian Naw-Ruz or New Year, which (because of the lunar calendar) usually falls sometime around April 1st.
 On that day, since 536 BC, Persians have celebrated the coming of spring by going outside for picnics and playing jokes and pranks on each other.

-The April 1 tradition in France and French-speaking Canada is called poisson d’avril, which means April’s fish.
+The April Fool’s Day tradition in France and French-speaking Canada is called poisson d’avril, which means April’s fish.
 On April 1, pranksters try to secretly attach a paper fish to peoples’ backs.
 Italy and Belgium also celebrate April’s Fish, which historians believe emerged from the idea that a young, innocent fish was the easiest one to catch.